 You may know it as “folk wisdom”—the wisdom, rituals and remedies that were passed on to our elders from their foremothers.

 The Wise Woman Tradition is practical and intensely personal, calling us to re-integrate ourselves in our own bodies and to reconnect with the Earth.

 In the Wise Woman Tradition, we understand our bodies as sacred and we trust that as a source of inner guidance.

 Throughout the years, the Wise Woman Tradition was always at the heart of the Southeast Wise Women Herbal Conference.

 Table of Contents

-- Running an herbal conference by and for women
+- Running a conference by and for women